All Episodes

 I mean, it certainly sounds like that word to me, although you just can't be sure.

-That sounds even more like the word than using it when it was within a word before that.
+That sounds even more like the word than using it when it was a four before that.

-Like NBC revisited their purposely doctrine tape, and like ABC, enhance their video.
+Like NBC revisited their purposely doctored tape, and like ABC, enhanced their video.

 CNN enhanced the audio, and they now conclude that Zimmerman was merely saying the word cold.